tinloof/sanity-kit/packages/sanity-studio/README.md

 ## `documentI18n`

-The `documentI18n` plugin can be used for projects needing document level translations.
-It uses the Sanity's [Document Internationalization](https://www.sanity.io/plugins/document-internationalization) plugin under the hood and allows you to dynamically specify your schemas.
-The plugin will allow you to create unique translations of a document.
+The `documentI18n` plugin is an opinionated thin wrapper around Sanity's [Document Internationalization](https://www.sanity.io/plugins/document-internationalization) that makes it possible to add internationalization without having to specify schema types.
+`documentI18n` enables internationalization on any schema with a `locale` field.

+Check the `with-i18n` example for instructions on usage.

 ## Examples